Harry's Bar (London): Reviews and opinions

 Jonathan Meades reviewed Harry's Bar in 1998 in The Times and praised its "unflashy opulence, discretion, nothing overlooked, obsessive attention to detail" that served "some of the most exquisite cooking in London".
 Meades felt that Harry's Bar was "...somewhere which is wittingly outside time, place and fashion (in so far as that's ever possible).
 It certainly goes by its own rules, it's hermetically swaddling, an autonomous cocoon".

-Harry's Bar has attracted praise from the Italian fashion designers Georgio Armani and Valentino, though Frankie Dettori said that the meal was the most expensive he had ever had in London at £1200 for four people.
+Harry's Bar has attracted praise from the Italian fashion designers Giorgio Armani and Valentino Garavani, though Frankie Dettori said that the meal was the most expensive he had ever had in London at £1200 for four people.

 Sexual harassment allegations

 The head chef of Harry's Bar, Alberico Penati, subjected a waitress to several months of aggressive sexual harassment while she worked there.
 She was subsequently awarded £124,000 by an employment tribunal for unfair dismissal and sexual discrimination.
 Penati remained as executive chef following the tribunal.
 Penati would walk around the kitchen dressed in his underpants while making sexual remarks about women and would tell the waitress that he never surrendered "until I see the blood of my victim" and that she would have to be punished for rejecting him.
 The chairman of the tribunal, Gordon Etherington, said that Penati had a "grossly inflated sense of his own importance" and had a "bullying and arrogant" approach to staff.
-Penati later left Harry's Bar after it was bought by Richard Caring, stating that he preferred to "work for a family-run business not a corporation".
+Penati left Harry's Bar after it was bought by Richard Caring in 2007, stating that he preferred to "work for a family-run business not a corporation".
 He subsequently joined Aspinall's on Curzon Street, opening the restaurant Alberico at Aspinall's.

 Sale and recent history

 In 2007 Birley sold his four Mayfair clubs, including Harry's Bar, to Richard Caring for £90 million.
 The club is now part of the Birley Clubs owned by Caring, including Annabel's, Mark's Club, George, and the Bath & Racquets Club.

-A branch of Harry's Bar opened on James Street near Oxford Street in October 2018.
-Another branch of Harry's Bar, Harry's Dolce Vita, opened on Basil Street in Knightsbridge in December 2017.
+An unaffiliated restaurant - also owned by Caring- heavily inspired by Harry's Bar, Harry's Dolce Vita, opened on Basil Street in Knightsbridge in December 2017.
+With another branch of the unrelated Harry's Bar Restaurant opening on James Street in Marylebone in October 2018.

 Harry's Bar celebrated its 40th birthday with a party in October 2021.